Makri-Panagoula/KNN-Clustering-on-MNIST/README.md

    Comparing the two scenarios, it appears that the number of Extensions has a greater effect on the accuracy (MAF), while the number of Random Restarts mainly affects the execution time.

 ~~MRNG~~
    l     Average Approximate t       MAF         Average True t 15       0.00111419 sec.
 1.23283        1.04515 sec.
   30       0.00131998 sec.
 1.23155        1.0462 sec.
   50

------- A PART-------
-You can run the program using the command make run_graph.
-In order to change command line arguments, you can change the line keeping the wanted format as in:
-ARGSL = –d input_file –q query_file –k number_of_h_funcs_g_consists_of -L number_of_hashtables -ο output_file -Ν 11 -R 2500.If not given the default values for k,L,N,R are 4, 5, 1 and 10000 respectively.

 ~~LSH~~